atkphpframework/atkdemo/README.md

 atkdemo
 =======

-ATK is a special purpose framework, targeted at business applications.
-It allows you to build an application with very small amounts of code.
+ATK Demo is a lesson-based demo application for the ATK Framework.
+ATK Demo illustrates basic concepts of the ATK Framework through a series of lessons.

+ATK Demo is licensed under the terms of the GNU GPL v2.

+For more information, see http://www.atkframework.com